-(2) For a registered professional nurse who has let his or her Michigan license lapse, but who holds a current and valid registered professional nurse license in another state: Michigan license Lapsed 0-3 Years Michigan license Lapsed more than 3 years, but less than 7 years Michigan license Lapsed 7 or more years (a) Application and fee: Submit a completed application on a form provided by the department, together with the requisite fee. √ $\sqrt{}$ (b) Establish that he or she is of good moral character as defined under sections 1 to 7 of 1974 PA 381, MCL 338.41 to 338.47.
-V (c) Submit fingerprints as required under section 16174(3) of the code, MCL 333.16174.
-V √ (d) Continuing education: Submit proof of completion of 25 hours of continuing education, including at least 2 hours in pain and symptom management, earned within the 2-year period immediately preceding the date of the application for relicensure.
+(b) For a registered professional nurse who has let Lapsed Lapsed Lapsed his or her license lapse in this state, but who holds 0-3 more than 3 7 or a current and valid registered professional nurse Years years, but more license in good standing in another state or a less than 7 years Canadian province: vears J (i) Application and fee: Submit a completed J application on a form provided by the department, together with the requisite fee. ' , , (ii) Establish that he or she is of good moral character as defined in, and determined under, 1974 PA 381, MCL 338.41 to 338.47. ' , , (iii) Submit fingerprints as required under section V V 16174(3) of the code, MCL 333.16174. , ' (iv) Continuing education: Submit proof of completion of 25 hours of continuing education, $\sqrt{}$ including not less than 2 hours in pain and , , symptom management, earned within the 2-year period immediately before the date of the application for relicensure.
 However, if the continuing education hours submitted with the application are deficient, the applicant has 2 years from the date of the application to complete the deficient hours.
-The application will be held and the license will not be issued until the continuing education requirements have been met. √ √
+The application must be held and the license must not be issued until the continuing education requirements have been met. (v) An applicant who is or has ever been licensed, registered, or certified in a health profession or specialty by any other state, the United States V V V military, the federal government, or another country, shall do both of the following: (A) Disclose each license, registration, or certification on the application form.
+(B) Satisfy the requirements of section 16174(2) of the code, MCL 333.16174, which includes verification from the issuing entity showing that disciplinary proceedings are not pending against the applicant and sanctions are not in force at the time of application.